Investigation • 5—7 min read

 • Trust-bait on social platforms boosts stealer install conversion.

-• Rapid wallet access recovery is critical within the first hours.
+• Rapid wallet recovery is critical within the first hours for successful threat detection and response.

 Important: Never follow sponsored links to wallets/bridges/airdrops.
 Verify domains and certificates, use browser isolation, and prefer hardware wallets.